 Carbon Intensity Reduction

-Reducing operational carbon emissions from managed buildings by at least 50% per square metre (GIA)
+Reducing operational carbon emissions in our control by at least 50% per square metre (GIA)

 Biodiversity Gain